-Summary of the Part A new rules (general infrastructure) being considered
+Summary of the new rules

-Permitted Activities that would require a resource consent:
+Permitted Activities that will require a resource consent:

-- Any of the permitted activities that do not comply with the relevant standards. - New roads and upgrading of roads (subject to standards). - Upgrading of transmission lines above 110kV that are not regulated by the NESETA. - Transmission lines and new transformers, substations, switching stations and ancillary buildings for the electricity network. - Telecommunication poles, antennas and cabinets regulated by the NESTF that do not meet the permitted activity standards. - Any pole, line, mast, building, structure or support structure for infrastructure more than 900m above sea level. - Water and wastewater treatment plants. - Water reservoirs, wells and supply intakes for the reticulation and provision of public water supply. - Coastal flood and erosion and river flood protection works. - Upgrading of infrastructure in a Significant Natural Area. - Infrastructure in an SNA. - Upgrading of infrastructure/new infrastructure located in the root protection zone of a Notable Tree. - Upgrading of infrastructure and new infrastructure, in or on an Outstanding Natural Feature or Landscape, Historic Heritage Item, Sites and Areas of Significance to Māori, or the Ōamaru Historic Area.
+- Any of the permitted activities that do not comply with the relevant standards. - Upgrading of transmission lines above 110kV that are not regulated by the NESETA. - Telecommunication poles, antennas and cabinets regulated by the NESTF that do not meet the permitted activity standards of the NESTF. - Water reservoirs, wells and supply intakes for the reticulation and provision of public water supply. - Upgrading of infrastructure, in or on an Outstanding Natural Feature or Landscape, Significant Natural Area, Historic Heritage Item, Sites and Areas of Significance to Māori, or the Ōamaru Historic Area. - Upgrading of infrastructure/new infrastructure located in the root protection area of a Notable Tree. - New transmission lines. - Water and wastewater treatment plants. - New infrastructure in an SNA.

-Summary of the Part B rules (National Grid Network) being considered
+Summary of the National Grid Rules

-Permitted Activities that would not require a resource consent:
+Permitted Activities that will not require a resource consent:

-- Buildings and structures within the National Grid Yard where conditions and standards are complied with. - Activities within the National Grid Yard where they are not sensitive activities. - Infrastructure and associated earthworks in the National Grid yard outside any overlay where conditions are complied with. - Activities within the Electricity Distribution Yard where they are not sensitive activities. - Activities in the Electricity Distribution Yard where they are not sensitive activities.
+- Buildings and structures within the National Grid Yard and Electricity Distribution Yard where conditions and standards are complied with. - Activities within the National Grid Yard and Electricity Distribution Yard where they are not sensitive activities. - Infrastructure and associated earthworks in the National Grid yard where conditions are complied with. - Earthworks in the Electricity Distribution Yard.

-Permitted Activities that would require a resource consent:
+Permitted Activities that will require a resource consent: